-Prairie Soul Press will open for submissions November 1st!
+Prairie Soul Press open for submissions until January 15th!

 Prairie Devil - short stories - $100 flat rate